 The Chivalry of the Milongueros

-A century ago, during Argentina's peak immigration wave, Buenos Aires faced a staggering gender imbalance: five men for every woman.
-Picture this—in a standard milonga, fifty men competed for the chance to dance with just ten women.
-The odds were overwhelmingly against the men, leaving many too hesitant to approach a woman for a dance.
-Instead, they observed from a distance, waiting for a woman's nod.
-Only then did they dare to dance with the goddess.
+A century ago, at the height of Argentina’s immigration boom, Buenos Aires faced a striking gender imbalance: five men for every woman.
+Picture this—in a typical milonga, fifty men vied for the chance to dance with just ten women.
+The odds were daunting, making many men too timid to approach a woman directly.
+Instead, they watched from distance, waiting for the faintest nod of approval.
+Only then would they dare to approach the goddess.
 This is the origin of cabeceo (see Women's Role in Cabeceo).
-Prior to dancing with a real woman, men had to spend months or even years to practice with other guys until they had fully grasped the craft.
-They had to be exceptionally careful while dancing with a woman, fearing to lose the favor of the goddess if she felt slightest discomfort.
-This deep appreciation and respect for women evolved into a distinctive hallmark of Argentina's tango culture.

 Times, however, have changed.
-Today, the gender ratio in milongas is closer to one man for every 1.3 women.
-Additionally, the traditional gallantry of milongueros now faces criticism from feminists, who encourage women to compete with men for dominance (see Tango and Gender Equality).
-Consequently, the admiration and respect men once held for women have diminished.
-Nowadays, even beginners who struggle to walk stably feel entitled to oblige women to dance with them, using them as foils for their self-centered displays.
-One has to reckon that a failure of feminism.
+Today, the gender ratio at milongas has reversed—there are more women than men now.
+Meanwhile, the traditional gallantry of the milonguero has come under scrutiny from feminism, which encourages women to compete with men for dominance.
+As a result, the admiration and reverence men once held for women has eroded.
+Nowadays, even novice dancers who barely able to walk stably feel entitled to impose themselves on women, using them as props for self-centered displays.
+One has to reckon this a failure of feminism.
 Feminists thought that equality could be achieved by making women as strong and aggressive as men, little did they realize that once women lose their femininity, they are no longer the goddesses in men's eyes.

-Today’s men and women must draw lessons from history and contemplate their interactions.
-Masculinity and femininity, shaped by millions of years of human evolution, are nature’s solution for harmonizing the two genders.
-To ensure the well-being of humanity, women must retain their femininity, and men must cherish and value women.
-Gender roles play a crucial part in the survival and prosperity of the human species.
+Both men and women today must draw lessons from history and contemplate their interactions.
+Masculinity and femininity, shaped over millions of years of evolution, are nature’s way of harmonizing the sexes.
+For the sake of human well-being, women must preserve their femininity, and men must continue to cherish and honor women.
+Gender roles, far from being arbitrary constructs, are deeply tied to the survival and flourishing of the human species.
 Ignoring the natural laws governing the sexes can lead to devastating repercussions (see Tango and Gender Issues).
-I hope men will continue to value women as they did when the ratio was five men to one woman.
-Similarly, I wish for women to preserve their femininity and resist adopting masculine traits.
+I hope that men will continue to value women as they did when the ratio was five men to one woman.
+Likewise, I hope women will embrace their femininity and resist the pressure to become what they are not.
 Tango was created as a bridge to unite the sexes.
 I wish it remains that way (see Tango and Gender Interdependence).

 No comments: